 When we experience the death of someone we love, our whole world may feel like it has turned upside down.
 We experience despair, devastation, and anger.
 We feel that life will never be the same again.
 There is no right way to grieve.
 Grief, like waves in the ocean, rises and falls throughout our lifetime.
 In the initial stages right after losing someone, those waves can crash with greater intensity.
 We may be okay one day, then be racked with disbelief or despair the next.
 If you have lost a loved one, whether recent or long ago, and are struggling to cope with that loss, you are not alone.
 Therapy can help you navigate the change in the connection you shared with your loved one.
 Grief doesn't have to consume your whole world.

 Adjusting to change can be both rewarding and difficult.
 Over the course a lifetime, we can expect to experience a lot of changes.
-All changes, whether we perceive them positive (getting a new job, marriage) or negative (health problems, accidents), come with the need to adapt to a new circumstance.
+Changes can come in all forms, whether it's starting a new job or school, changes in values and dreams, changes in family and relationship dynamics, changes in sexuality and gender identification, or changes in lifestyle and health.
+All changes, whether we perceive them positive or negative, come with the need to adapt to new circumstances.
 There are some changes/transitions in life that can sometimes cause stress, feelings of being overwhelmed, anxiousness, feelings of depression, or changes in eating, sleeping or socialization habits.
 If you are currently struggling to cope with a life transition, therapy can provide a space for support and guidance on mindfully navigating the change and your experience through it.

 Integrative Mental Health

-Integrative mental health care approaches address lifestyle and environmental variables that impact one’s mental well-being such as sleep, environmental stressors, nutrition intake, movement, and behavioral habits.
-Our mental health struggles don't occur in a vacuum and how we feel is connected to the workings of the body and our individual biochemistry as well as the social and physical environment around us.
-Healthy nutrition and lifestyle strategies can facilitate improved cognitive function and improved mood.
-More and more studies are showing the connection between the gut's microbiome, referred to as "the second brain," inflammation, and the impact of nutrient intake on neurotransmitters involved in regulating mood in the brain.
+Integrative mental health care approaches acknowledge that mental health can be influenced by a variety of factors such as nutrient imbalances, inflammation, socio-economic stressors, and behavioral habits.
+Our mental health struggles don't occur in a vacuum.
+How we feel is interconnected with the workings of the body and our individual biochemical needs.
+More studies are showing the connection between the gut's microbiome (referred to as "the second brain"), the nervous system, and neurotransmitters involved with regulating mood.
+This gut-brain axis influences mood, cognition, and mental wellbeing.